Topology of irregular isomonodromy times on a fixed pointed curve: Introduction

-The important fact is the fibres of~\eqref{eq:betti_bundle} only depend on the collection of irregular classes underlying the irregular types at each marked point, and thus the base $\ol{\bm B}$ provides an intrinsic topological description of the local (irregular) isomonodromy times.
-In the generic case, where the leading coefficient of~\eqref{eq:irregular_type_intro} is out of all root hyperplanes, the homotopy type of $\ol{\bm B}$ brings about the $G$-braid group: in this paper we shall encounter a generalisation in the nongeneric case, which we will relate to braid cabling in type-$A$.
+The important fact is the fibres of~\eqref{eq:betti_bundle} only depend on the collection of irregular classes underlying the irregular types at each marked point, and thus any (admissible) space of irregular classes provides an intrinsic topological description of the corresponding isomonodromy times.
+In the generic case, where the leading coefficient of~\eqref{eq:irregular_type_intro} is out of all root hyperplanes, the homotopy type of the deformation space brings about the $G$-braid group: in this paper we shall encounter a generalisation in the nongeneric case, which we relate to braid cabling in type $A$.